What are colon polyps?

 What is the significance of family history of colon polyps and colon cancer?

-A family history of colon cancer means that you have an immediate family member (or multiple other family members) who have had colon cancer.
+A family history of colon cancer means that you have an immediate family member (or multiple other family members) who have had colorectal cancer.
 As many as 1 in 3 people who develop colorectal cancer have a family history of colon polyps or colorectal cancer.
 For those with a strong family history, a colonoscopy should be repeated at least every five years.
 Colonoscopy screening should begin at 40 years or 10 years earlier than the earliest case of colon cancer in the family.

 How can colon cancer be prevented?